The Urim and the Thummim

 The two pieces were onyx stones that had the names of the sons of Israel engraved on them – six on each one (Exodus 28:9,10).
 According to the LXX, they were “emeralds.”
-Josephus calls them “sardonyx,” which is best kind of onyx (Antiquities iii.
+Josephus calls them “sardonyx,” which is the best kind of onyx (Antiquities iii.
 7. 5).

-The words Urim and the Thummim mean, respectively, “light” and “perfection.”
-Through these two stones, God made known His will to men (1 Samuel 14:41;1 Sam.
-23:9–12; 28:6; 30:7, 8).
+The words Urim and Thummim mean, respectively, “light” and “perfection.”
+Through these two stones, God made known His will to men (1 Samuel 14:41;1 Samuel 23:9–12; 28:6; 30:7, 8).
 A halo of light encircling the Urim was a token of the divine approval on matters brought before Him, and a cloud shadowing the Thummim was evidence of His disapproval.

-Consulting the Urim and Thummim was said to be allowed for pointing out sinners, determining territorial boundaries, and to give approval from the king or a prophet, if there was an intention to expand Jerusalem or the Temple in Jerusalem.
+The Book of Hosea implies, by reference to the Ephod, that the Urim and the Thummim were vital elements in the popular form of the Israelite religion, in the mid-8th century BC.
+Consulting the Urim and Thummim was said to be allowed for pointing out sinners, determining territorial boundaries, and to give approval for the king or a prophet, if there was an intention to expand Jerusalem or the Temple in Jerusalem.

-The Book of Hosea implies, by reference to the Ephod, that the Urim and Thummim were vital elements in the popular form of the Israelite religion, in the mid-8th century BC.
 Though Josephus the Jewish historian does not specifically refer to the Urim and the Thummim by name, he does speak of the “shining” of the stones on the breastplate of the high priest, which “shining,” he says, ceased two centuries previously, owing to the prevailing iniquity (Antiquities iii.
 8. 9).

-There is no mention of the Urim and Thummim in the Deuteronomic history beyond the death of David.
-Talmudic sources are united in agreeing that the Urim and Thummim were lost when Jerusalem was destroyed by the Babylonians.
+There is no mention of the Urim and the Thummim in the Deuteronomic history beyond the death of David.
+Talmudic sources are united in agreeing that the Urim and the Thummim were lost when Jerusalem was destroyed by the Babylonians.